julia-pfarr/rdm_workshop/docs/organization.md

 *Machine readable*

 [Wikipedia](https://en.wikipedia.org/wiki/Glob_(programming)): **globbing** = "glob patterns specify sets of filenames with wildcard characters.
-For example, the Unix Bash shell command mv *.txt textfiles/ moves all files with names ending in .txt from the current directory to the directory textfiles.
+For example, the Unix Bash shell command `mv *.txt textfiles/` moves all files with names ending in .txt from the current directory to the directory textfiles.
 Here, * is a wildcard and *.txt is a glob pattern.
 The wildcard * stands for "any string of any length including empty, but excluding the path separator characters (/ in unix and \ in windows)". "

 This means: use  `_` underscore to delimit fields, i.e. when you have multiple `.csv` files that contain data of one type of observations and need to be parsed to one `dataframe` in the end, use the observation name in the file name and delimit this name from the rest of the filename using an underscore.
-This way you can easily find it with the `ls` command and easly code the read-in for data analysis.
+This way you can easily find it with the `ls` command and easily code the read-in for data analysis.
 At the same time, use  `-` hyphen to delimit words *within* fields.

 Example: If you have a list of files named like this `2022-09-24_Plasmid-Cellline-100-1MutantFraction_A01.csv`, `2022-06-26_Plasmid-Cellline-100-1MutantFraction_H02.csv`, `2022-06-26_Plasmid-Cellline-100-1MutantFraction_H03.csv` you can do multiple machine operations with it: